dkempen/degiromatic/README.md

 ### Portfolio

-The tool uses configuration details to build the desired portfolio and place product orders automatically.
+The tool uses the products configuration to build the desired portfolio and place product orders automatically.
-In the examples below, `VWRL` on the `EAM` exchange is used as a sample product.
+In the examples below, `VWRL` on the `EAM` exchange is used as an example product.

 #### Examples